Compare other bushels, particularly the U.S. bushel.

 Cambridge: Cambridge University Press, 1925.

-The above law comes from the third year of Edgar's reign.
-(An Old English letter that isn't available in browser fonts has been replaced with ampersands, which have the same meaning.)
-The translation is from Thorpe1, revised slightly.
+The above law comes from the third year of Edgar’s reign.
+(An Old English character that isn't available in browser fonts has been replaced with ampersands, which have the same meaning.)
+The translation is from Thorpe¹, revised slightly.

-Winchester also seems to have been a center for manufacturing measures.2 In any case, it became associated with standard grain measures.
+Winchester also seems to have been a center for manufacturing standard measures.² In any case, it became associated with standard grain measures.
 (The British would say “corn measures”; in British English, “corn” means grain, including wheat, barley and so forth.
 In the United States “corn” specifically means maize.)
-The term “Winchester measure”, however, did not appear in the laws until the 17th century.
+The term “Winchester measure”, however, did not appear in the laws until the 17ᵗʰ century.

 1. Benjamin Thorpe.